 - 1. Existing Conditions: Any important historical or archaeological resource, on or substantially contiguous to the site will be identified in the DEIS.
-It will be noted that the New Croton Aqueduct runs through a portion of the site.
-NYCDEP and The New York State Historic Preservation Office (SHPO) will be contacted to help identify any adverse impacts caused by the development of this property.
-Archeological and historical resources on the project site will be analyzed via a Phase IA assessment report, followed if applicable by a Phase II assessment report.
+The New York State Historic Preservation Office (SHPO) will be contacted to help identify any adverse impacts caused by the development of this property.
+Archeological and historical resources on the Preferred Project site will be analyzed via a Phase IA assessment report, followed if applicable by a Phase II assessment report.
 The Phase IA assessment shall be accompanied by a documented on-site inspection by the Cultural Resources expert. - 2.
 Potential Impact: Any potential impacts to historic and archaeological resources will be identified and described. - 3.
 Mitigation: Mitigation will be provided, as feasible, for any adverse impacts to historical and archaeological resources identified.